rahilsh/apps-on-docker/README.md

 # dockerized-app #

-Collection of configurations for apps which enables it to run as a docker container
+Docker Configurations for popular apps

 ### Prerequisite
 * Docker setup and prior knowledge of docker and docker-compose